thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Project-On-Boarding.md

 ## Cloning the Documentation

-This will enable you to contribute to the project documentation.
+This enables you to contribute to the project documentation.

 ```shell
 git clone -b doc/view-task-and-submission-redesign --single-branch https://github.com/thoth-tech/documentation.git